-- Funding agencies will not provide dedicated ILC detector R&D funds before the Pre-lab being established. - For some EoIs, R&D would be needed to make LoIs. - → driving the timing for the LoI submission - Selection process starts with the LoIs. - → driving the timing for the LoI decision - Experiments are formally approved based on TPs. - The ILC-lab is needed for approvals. - Availability of resources is part of the approval criteria. - → driving the timing for the TP decision - These considerations are for the initial set of experiments.
+- Funding agencies will not provide dedicated ILC detector R&D funds before the Pre-lab being established. - For some EoIs, R&D would be needed to make LoIs. - → driving the timing for the LoI submission - Selection process starts with the Lols. - → driving the timing for the LoI decision - Experiments are formally approved based on TPs. - Experiments are formally approved based to - The ILC-lab is needed for approvals. - Availability of resources is part of the approval criteria. - → driving the timing for the TP decision - These considerations are for the initial set of experiments.
 There could be more experiments proposed at later time.